yorkie/node-httpmocker/README.md

 HTTP Mocker
 ===========================

-`httpmocker` is a test tool for mock any requests that you are not able to access in your test file.
+`httpmocker` is a testing tool for mocking any requests that you are not able to access in your test file.

 ### Features